I’m Not a Superhero… Or Am I – Anna’s story

 We can #EndBrainTumours.

-Brain Tumour Foundation of Canada is proud to have Anna as our Victoria ambassador for our 2020 Virtual Brain Tumour Walk.
+Brain Tumour Foundation of Canada is proud of Anna and her work as Victoria ambassador for the 2020 Virtual Brain Tumour Walk.
 Her story of perseverance and positivity embodies the hope and courage of the brain tumour community.

 May 2022: We are deeply saddened to learn that Anna has passed away.